BrandonL02/HomeFinder/README.md

 --
 ## ⚙️ Deployment Automation

-To ensure the Streamlit app remains active on the free tier (which may put apps to sleep after periods of inactivity), this project uses **GitHub Actions** to ping the app every 30 minutes.
+To ensure the Streamlit app remains active on the free tier (which may put apps to sleep after periods of inactivity), this project uses **GitHub Actions** to ping the app every 12 hours.

 --